 - Benefits and other perks

-This incentivization strategy aligns with the organization’s objectives by motivating executives to focus on innovation grow revenue for the company and its create value for its shareholders.
-However, these strategies may not align with the organization’s long-term objectives as sales and revenue are typically shorter term goals and might not be sustainable.
+This incentivization strategy aligns with the organization’s objectives by motivating executives to focus on innovation grow revenue for the company and create value for its shareholders.
+However, these strategies may not align with the organization’s long-term objectives as sales and revenue is typically shorter-term goals and might not be sustainable.

 3 risks to consider in executive compensation

 - Unchecked targets.
-Sometimes an incentive-based compensation strategy can result in innovation from executives to grow revenue for the company and its create value for its shareholders.
-However, these strategies may not align with the organization’s long-term objectives as sales and revenue are typically shorter term goals and might not be sustainable.
+Sometimes an incentive-based compensation strategy can result in innovation from executives to grow revenue for the company and create value for its shareholders.
+However, these strategies may not align with the organization’s long-term objectives as sales and revenue is typically shorter-term goals and might not be sustainable.

 - Lack of proper communication.
 Failure to obtain executive or board input to clearly define performance goals and any changing performance standards can result in the implementation of a poorly drafted compensation plan.